WDI-SEA/notes/06-ruby-rails/rails-M-M/readme.md

 ##Objectives

 * Implement many to many relationships through models in Rails
-* Understand the model ordering opinion used by Rails
+* Describe the model ordering opinion used by Rails
 * Use the `collection_check_boxes` form helper to display a collection of associated items

 Today we'll add rangers to the national park app using a many to many relationship.